mandubian/mandubian.com/source/_posts/2012-11-09-JSON-inception.markdown

 So you write 4 lines for this case class.
 You know what?
 We have had a few complaints from some people who think it's not cool to write a `Reads[TheirClass]` because usually Java JSON frameworks like Jackson or Gson do it behind the curtain without writing anything.
-We tried to argue that Play2.1 JSON serializers/deserializers were:
+We argued that Play2.1 JSON serializers/deserializers are:

 - completely typesafe,
 - fully compiled,
 - nothing was performed using introspection/reflection at runtime.

-But it was not enough.
+But for some, this didn’t justify the extra lines of code for case classes.

 We believe this is a really good approach so we persisted and proposed: